-In some cases, the affiliation agreement specifies or the facility requests information relating to intern's physical examination or social security number.
+In some cases, the affiliation agreement with supervised practice sites specifies or the facility requests information relating to intern's physical examination or social security number.
 The Program Director will bring these requests to the intern's attention and the intern will be responsible for providing this information to the facility's designated person directly.